 - For idle mode mobility from EPC to 5GC, the UE performs mobility Registration procedure with the 5G GUTI mapped from EPS GUTI and indicates that it is moving from EPC.
 The UE derives GUAMI from the native 5G-GUTI and includes GUAMI in the RRC message to enable RAN to route to the corresponding AMF (if available).
 If the UE holds no native 5G-GUTI, then the UE provides in the RRC message a GUAMI mapped from the EPS GUTI and indicates it as "Mapped from EPS".
 The AMF and SMF retrieve the UE's MM and SM context from EPC.
 For connected mode mobility from EPC to 5GC, either inter-system handover or RRC Connection Release with Redirection to NG-RAN is performed.
-At inter-system handover, the MME selects target AMF based on 3 octet TAC format used in the Target ID as specified in TS 38.413 [34].
-During the Registration procedure, the HSS+UDM cancels any MME registration.
+At inter-system handover, the MME selects target AMF based on TAC used in the Target ID as specified in TS 38.413 [34].
+During the Registration procedure, the HSS+UDM cancels any MME registration. - NOTE 2: During a transition period, the source eNB may be configured via O&M to know that the MME is not upgraded and thus supports only 2 octet TAC.
+The Target ID for the NG-RAN node is set as "Target eNB ID" in the existing IEs as defined in TS 38.413 [34].